bloominstituteoftechnology/Relational-Databases/README.md

 ### Inner Join, The Most Common Join

-This is a standard join, what people mean when they just say "join".
+This is the most commonly-used join, by far, and is what people mean when they just say "join" with no further qualifiers.

 This will return only the rows that match the requirements from **both** tables.